DROP TABLE¶

 Removes a table from the current/specified schema, but retains a version of the table so that it can be recovered using UNDROP TABLE.
-For details, see Usage Notes (in this topic).
+For information, see Usage Notes (in this topic).

 See also: